Schools, colleges and early years settings to close

 Examples of these workers include NHS staff, police and supermarket delivery drivers who need to be able to go to work to support the country’s fight to tackle coronavirus.
 A full list of workers can be found on gov.uk.

 Vulnerable children include those who have a social worker and those with Education, Health and Care Plans – a legal document that describes a child’s special educational needs and the support they require.
 Children who do not fall into these groups should remain at home with appropriate care.

 Where schools are unable to look after these children, local authorities will work with the Department for Education’s regional teams to ensure an alternative option is available in the same area.

 Registered early years providers, including childminders, private schools and sixth forms should also follow this guidance.
-We will provide financial support for these settings as required.
+The Department will provide financial support for these settings as required.

-Where possible, we would encourage settings to also look after key workers’ children and vulnerable children throughout the Easter holidays.
+Where possible, the Department would encourage settings to also look after key workers’ children and vulnerable children throughout the Easter holidays.

 The scientific advice shows that these settings are safe for this small number of children to continue attending – but asking others to stay away will help us to slow the spread.